So, who is Ken Howard, LCSW, and how can he help you?

 Therapy can be affordable in a fee that we negotiate based on your income and individual circumstances.
 For more information on fees and insurance, see here.

-If you are just shopping for price, I’m not the therapist for you.
-I have a boutique practice that is kept small so that there is more individual attention on you, including the option for reasonable text messages or phone calls between sessions to support your weekly goals.
-It is a fee-for-service practice with immediate openings; I can often see you the next day or within the current business week (Mondays through Fridays).
+If you are just shopping for the lowest price, I’m not the therapist for you.
+I keep my practice small so that there is more individual attention on you, including the option for reasonable text messages or phone calls between sessions to support your weekly goals.
+It is a private-hire practice with immediate openings; I can often see within a day or two, or within the current business week (Mondays through Fridays).
 I’m happy to talk to you about fees and times available.
 Call or text 310-339-5778 if you would like more information, or if you’re ready to make an appointment now.

 Background and History